Fuelling its growth with coal, India champions the poor in Paris

-PARIS/NEW DELHI (Reuters) - India’s hardline position in global climate talks has made it a potential villain for Western nations as it warns that its greenhouse emissions, mostly from burning dirty coal, may keep rising past the middle of the century.
+PARIS/NEW DELHI, Dec 6 (Reuters) - India’s hardline position in global climate talks has made it a potential villain for Western nations as it warns that its greenhouse emissions, mostly from burning dirty coal, may keep rising past the middle of the century.

 Its little-known team came to Paris with a mission to force rich nations to lead the way in curbing emissions.
 Prime Minister Narendra Modi told the summit that “climate justice” meant poor nations needed “room to grow”.